drupol/master-thesis/src/thesis/2-reproducibility.typ

 #info-box(kind: "info")[
-  According to @LibCManual[p.415]: The order in which files appear in a directory tends to be fairly random.
+  According to @LibCManual[p.415]: The order in which files appear in a directory is often random.
 A more useful program would sort the entries before printing them.

   In @tlpi[p.354]: The filenames returned by `readdir()` are not in sorted order, but rather in the order in which they happen to occur in the directory.